 Quentin Miller made 28 saves.

 Denver led 3-2 entering the third period, but back-to-back penalties gave St. Cloud State an additional boost on the ice.
-Among those infraction were a two by separate Denver players at 9:37 of the frame that handed the Huskies a five-minute major power play that began with two minutes of a 5-on-3 advantage.
+Among those infractions were two by separate Denver players at 9:37 of the frame that handed the Huskies a five-minute major power play that began with two minutes of a 5-on-3 advantage.

 Denver had looks in the final minutes but couldn't get any other shots past goalie Patriks Bezins, who made 24 saves.